On the Isoperimetric Riemannian Penrose Inequality: Introduction

 \subsection{Outline of the paper}

 The paper is structured as follows.
-In \cref{sec:isoperimetric}, after having recalled the basics of the weak Inverse Mean Curvature Flow and its main properties in $3$-manifolds with nonnegative scalar curvature, we prove \cref{thm:isoperimetric_penrose_intro}.
-In \cref{sec:asysvar}, we provide an existence result and some asymptotic properties for the weak IMCF in $\CS^0$--Asymptotically Flat Riemannian manifolds.
-We combine them with the techniques of the previous Section to prove \cref{thm:asysvarchild}. \cref{sec:admpenrose} is devoted to the proof of \cref{thm:penrose_adm_intro}.
-We first work out the asymptotic analysis for the harmonic potential in order to get a bound from above for the $2$-Hawking mass \cref{eq:2hawking}.
-Then, we apply it jointly with new fine asymptotic estimates along the weak IMCF in order to sharply control the Hawking mass and complete the proof.
-The manuscript ends with an Appendix, where a general version of de l'H\^opital rule is stated and proved.
-It constitutes a fundamental ingredient in the proof of \cref{thm:isoperimetric_penrose_intro}.
+In \cref{sec:isoperimetric}, we first recall the definition of the weak Inverse Mean Curvature Flow and its main features in an ambient $3$-manifold with nonnegative scalar curvature.
+Then, we prove the Asymptotic Comparison Lemma \ref{thm:mass_control_IMCF}, which constitutes the main new ingredient in the proof of the Isoperimetric Riemannian Penrose Inequality.
+We discuss some relevant topological properties of $3$-manifolds with nonnegative scalar curvature from the perspective of mean-convex mean-curvature flow with surgeries \cite{brendle_meancurvatureflowsurgery_2018}.
+We proceed with the proof of \cref{thm:isoperimetric_penrose_intro}.
+In \cref{sec:asysvar}, we provide an existence result for the weak IMCF in $\CS^0$-Asymptotically Flat Riemannian manifolds and describe its asymptotic features.
+Then, we prove \cref{thm:asysvarchild}. \cref{sec:admpenrose} is devoted to the proof of \cref{thm:penrose_adm_intro,thm:mass_equivalence}.
+We first work out the asymptotic analysis for the capacitary potential to get a bound from above for the $2$-Hawking mass \cref{eq:2hawking}.
+Then, we apply it jointly with new fine asymptotic estimates along the weak IMCF to sharply control the Hawking mass and complete the proof.
+The manuscript ends with two Appendices.
+In the first one, a general version of the de l'H\^opital's rule is stated and proved, as it constitutes a fundamental ingredient in the proof of \cref{thm:isoperimetric_penrose_intro}.
+In the second one, we provide some estimates in nonlinear potential theory that we need to study the IMCF in $\CS^0$-Asymptotically Flat Riemannian manifolds.